Nona-Creative/i18n-your-react-app/README.md

 ## Success, impumelelo, sukses, keberhasilan, éxito
 Awesome, we now have a translated app, that's easy to maintain, easy to collaborate without losing modularity.

-And, with all your copy and components neatly separated, how nice would it be if your backlog will never contain tickets like “Change button copy from X to Y” ever again?
+And, with all your copy and components neatly separated, how nice would it be if your backlog will never contain tickets like "Change button copy from X to Y" ever again?
 An article on using remote translations will come to a screen near you soon.

-Thank you for reading, if you like this article please open up a PR against our example repo [[]] and add a translation for your native language!
+Thank you for reading, if you like this article please open up a PR against our example repo https://github.com/Nona-Creative/i18n-your-react-app and add a translation for your native language!